-• Establish systematic stakeholder engagement strategies that will help the Borrowers create and maintain a constructive relationship with stakeholders and in particular with project-affected parties.

-The new RJAIA (Decree 27/2020) has specific provisions for the participatory component in the different stages of the EIA processes.
+Establish systematic stakeholder engagement strategies that will help the Borrowers create and maintain a constructive The new RJAIA (Decree 27/2020) has specific provisions for the participatory component in the different stages of the EIA processes.

-Despite the improvements introduced with the new RJAIA, the options adopted in terms of stakeholder involvement and information disclosure do not fully meet the requirements of ESS 6, and therefore the use of the tools and
+Despite the improvements introduced with the new RJAIA, the options adopted in terms of stakeholder involvement and information disclosure do not fully meet the requirements of ESS 6, and therefore the use of the tools and life cycle on issues that could affect them.